MarioDurry/kindle-homebrew-hub/README.md

     Important: Ensure script.sh and clean.sh use Unix (LF) line endings.

-🛠 Usage
+Usage:

-    Download: Open the experimental browser on your Kindle and navigate to this GitHub repo.
+    Download: Open the experimental browser on your Kindle and navigate to <a href="https://mariodurry.github.io/kindle-homebrew-hub/"> this</a> website.
 Download any of the .zip.txt files (they will save to your documents folder).

     Launch: Open KUAL on your Kindle.